Natnsis/chat-app/README.md

-# Repair Shop with Next.js Application
+# Chat app with Next.js Application

 This project is a modern web application designed for managing repair shop operations, built with cutting-edge technologies.